Elizabethan Religious Settlement: Elizabeth's accession

 Elizabeth's religious views were Protestant, though "peculiarly conservative".
 She also kept many of her religious views private, which can make it difficult to determine what she believed.
 She disliked married clergy, held Lutheran views on Eucharistic presence, and there is evidence she preferred the more ceremonial 1549 prayer book.
-At certain times, the Queen made her religious preferences clear, such as on Christmas Day 1558, when before Mass she instructed Bishop Owen Oglethorpe not to elevate the host.
-He refused, so the Queen left the chapel before the consecration.
-In effect, Elizabeth was declaring that she did not believe in the doctrine of transubstantiation.
-At Westminster Abbey—still a Benedictine monastery—the Queen disapproved of what she considered Catholic superstition, telling the monks bearing candles in procession, "Away with those torches, for we see very well".

 The Queen's principal secretary was Sir William Cecil, a moderate Protestant.
 Her Privy Council was filled with former Edwardian politicians, and only Protestants preached at Court.

 To avoid alarming foreign Catholic observers, Elizabeth initially maintained that nothing in religion had changed.
 A proclamation forbade any "breach, alteration, or change of any order or usage presently established within this our realm".
 Nevertheless, Protestants were emboldened to practice illegal forms of worship, and a proclamation on 27 December prohibited all forms other than the Latin Mass and the English Litany.
 It was obvious to most that these were temporary measures.
 Her government's goal was to resurrect the Edwardian reforms, reinstating the Royal Injunctions of 1547, the 1552 Book of Common Prayer, and the Forty-two Articles of Religion of 1553.

+Elizabeth gave her first indication of changes to come at Mass on Christmas Day 1558.
+Prior to the service, she instructed the celebrant, Owen Oglethorpe, bishop of Carlisle, not to elevate the host.
+He refused, so the Queen left the chapel before the consecration.
+In effect, Elizabeth was declaring that she did not believe in the doctrine of transubstantiation.

+Elizabeth's coronation took place on 15 January 1559 at Westminster Abbey, and there was no elevation during the coronation Mass.
+The Queen returned to Westminster Abbey on 25 January for the state opening of Parliament.
+She was greeted by Abbot Feckenham and the other monks bearing candles in procession.
+Signaling her disapproval of what she considered Catholic superstition, Elizabeth told the monks, "Away with those torches, for we see very well".